-- Languages for representing ontologies (OWL, etc.) are syntactically and semantically richer than common MDA approach of modeling in UML.
-UML models lack the formal semantics while ontologies are more explicit and precise. - Ontology driven approach is theoretically found on logic.
+- Ontology-driven approach is theoretically found on logic.
 While ontology allows automated reasoning or inference, UML model does not. - UML follows unique name assumption where same name always refer to the same object and different names refer to different objects.
-OWL, on the other hand, provides features to discipline names and two properties or two classes can be stated to be equivalent (equivalentClass, equivalentProperty) - There are other developments related to OWL that are in progress such as expressive rule language (SWRL etc) and OWL services
+OWL, on the other hand, provides features to discipline names and two properties or two classes can be stated to be equivalent (equivalentClass, equivalentProperty). - There are other developments related to OWL that are in progress, such as expressive rule language (SWRL, etc.) and OWL services.

-In this section we present an ontology-driven methodology for development of intelligent pervasive iTV applications.
+In this section, we present an ontology-driven methodology for development of intelligent pervasive iTV applications.

-Domain Ontology: Domain ontology models a specific domain which represents part of the world.
+Domain ontology: Domain ontology models a specific domain which represents part of the world.
 Particular meanings of the terms/concepts applied to the domain are provided by the domain ontology.
 Domain ontologies are computation independent and represent concepts of the particular domain in question.
-For example, in our example scenario, the domain is TV domain and the concepts in the domain such as viewers, program etc. have particular meanings in this domain.
-In our proposed methodology, part of the domain ontology could be converted into Smart space independent application model.
+For example, in our example scenario, the domain is TV domain and the concepts in the domain such as viewers, program, etc. have particular meanings in this domain.
+In our proposed methodology, part of the domain ontology could be converted into Smartspace independent application model.

-Context Ontology: Context ontology defines different user's context concepts such as location, time, audience, etc and used for the reasoning purpose in combination with the standard user profile to improve content consumption and interaction experience.
+Context Ontology: Context ontology defines different users' context concepts, such as location, time, audience, etc. and is used for the reasoning purpose in combination with the standard user profile to improve content consumption and interaction experience.
 In the proposed methodology, the context ontology could be derived from domain ontology.
 This is because some portion of the domain ontology might be used for reasoning purpose.
-Context ontology characterizes the state and situation of a user and is important for personalized ambient services by taking into account the context of the user.
-For example, if the user is in the home or office while listening a particular song? are there other people in the room ? etc. Users can use manage, link and synchronize available functionalities and behaviors of applications and the resources according to available context information.
+Context ontology characterizes the state and situation of a user and is important for personalized ambient services by taking into account the context of the user; for example, if the user is in the home or office while listening a particular song? are there other people in the room? etc. Users can use manage, link and synchronize available functionalities and behaviors of applications and the resources according to available context information.

-Application Ontology: Application ontology describes the concepts and their relationships in the application.
-For example, item, participant, winner, calendar etc. in our example AuctionTV application scenario.
+Application Ontology: Application ontology describes the concepts and their relationships in the application; for example, item, participant, winner, calendar, etc. in our example AuctionTV application scenario.

 Task Ontology: Task ontology specifies a library of different tasks that the devices provide to the users.
-For example, tasks and services provided by different devices such as mobile phone, PVR etc. in a smart room.
+For example, tasks and services provided by different devices, such as mobile phone, PVR, etc. in a smart room.
 The business logic of the application could also be defined using task ontology.
-In this case the total behavior is the combination of this emerged behaviors defined in the task ontology.
+In this case, the total behavior is the combination of this emerged behaviors defined in the task ontology.

 Inference rules: The context inference process requires deterministic inference rules to infer new context.
 These rules are either general or domain specific.

-Smart Space Independent App.
+SmartSpace Independent App.
 Model: With particular domain, task and application ontologies, a Smartspace independent Application model is created.

-Smart Space Specific App.
-Model: The Smart Space independent application model is then converted to Smart Space specific application model.
-The context ontology and inference rules are used to make the system into a particular setting of Smart space.
-That is, based on the context of a user at a given situation, a particular setting of the smart space specific to that situation will be applied.
+SmartSpace Specific App.
+Model: The SmartSpace independent application model is then converted to SmartSpace specific application model.
+The context ontology and inference rules are used to make the system into a particular setting of Smart Space.
+That is, based on the context of a user at a given situation, a particular setting of the Smart Space specific to that situation will be applied.
+For example, if a user enter to his smart house, the setting of different digital devices will be automatically set according to his preferences, such as room temperature, light settings, music, etc. These settings are specific for each user in that smart space, that is for the other person in the house.